 The formula would result in 1 or 0 (Boolean)

 - Result 1 for financial years that are a part of the project period

 - Result 0 for financial years that fall outside the project period

 - Take those ones and zeros and multiply them to your projections

 - When there is a 1 the projections would show up and when there is a 0 the projections would turn off

 - As of now this trick generalized.
 You can further categorize this into construction period and operations period

 - This trick can easily shift your entire models to the relevant project period

 - You can additionally name the critical cells (project start date and end date etc) [read : cell naming]

-Download this file and do some practice.
+Download this file from down below and do some practice.
 I have additionally applied conditional formatting for highlighting project period.
 Please use comments to share how to do manage project delay adjustments in your financial models ?